kakaroto/Beyond20/README.md

 All you need is to load the extension from the source :

 0. If you already have Beyond20 installed from the Chrome or Firefox stores, disable it.
-1. Download the extension from [github](https://github.com/kakaroto/Beyond20/archive/master.zip)
+1. Download the extension for either [Chrome]https://github.com/kakaroto/Beyond20/releases/download/latest/chrome.zip) or [Firefox](https://github.com/kakaroto/Beyond20/releases/download/latest/firefox.zip)
 2. Extract the zip file in a directory of your choice

 ## Chrome